rhartvik/tf-keras-demo/README.md

 You should update the `data_location` variable at the top of the script to point to the location where you downloaded the files from the historical data portal.

+## Data investigation

+The `examine_data.py` script iterates through the unified data and outputs the number of records for each feature/column.
+This helps us identify which fields are most often present or missing.

 ## Authors

 * Rachel Hartviksen